dipayandutta93/Music-Genre-Classification-using-lyrics/README.md

 #### Model III

 We ran the model multiple number of times, changing the following parameters:
-* Item 1 learning rate: Modified the learning rate from 1 to 10<sup>-7</sup>
+* learning rate: Modified the learning rate from 1 to 10<sup>-7</sup>
- adjusting the dropout: Adjusted the dropout layers and modified its values
+* adjusting the dropout: Adjusted the dropout layers and modified its values
- modifying the filter sizes: Used filters of sizes 3,4 and 5  Increasing the number of epochs Providing enough time for the model to learn
+* modifying the filter sizes: Used filters of sizes 3,4 and 5
+* Increasing the number of epochs Providing enough time for the model to learn
- Increasing batch size: Tried batch sizes of 32,64 and 128
+* Increasing batch size: Tried batch sizes of 32,64 and 128

 In the simple convolutional neural network we could achieve an accuracy of 69.2% and in the dense model we could achieve an accuracy of 71%.
 Both were run for over a hundred epochs.
 This is a significant development as compared to the previous two models.